 During the PLCO study, there were 836,740 person-years of follow-up.
 The study followed participants for an average of 8.9 years.
 There were 9,599 deaths during that study.

-The researchers found a J-shaped association between average lifetime alcohol consumption and overall mortality.
-As alcohol consumption increased, deaths fell.
-As it increased even more it reached the mortality level of never and very light drinkers.
-But at high levels, the risk of death increases higher than that of abstainers and very light drinkers.
+The researchers found a J-shaped link between average lifetime alcohol consumption and overall death.
+As drinking increased, deaths fell.
+As it increased even more it reached the death level of never drinkers.
+But at high levels, the risk of death increases higher than that of abstainers.

-Thus, drinking alcohol in moderation has an overall benefit for longevity.
+Thus, drinking alcohol in moderation has an overall benefit for longer life.
 But consuming at heavy levels has an overall negative effect on having a long life.
-So the researchers demonstratd that there can be too much of a good thing.
+So the researchers showed that there can be too much of a good thing.

 II.
 Similar Study

 These findings are consistent with another large study that followed people for up to 34 years.
 Those researchers looked at the impact of five lifestyle factors on mortality.
 These were

 - Not smoking.

 - Appropriate weight.